kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 image: /blogs/xxxxx.jpg
 ---

-In a recent [blog](./2024-09-18-what-is-an-orchestrator.md), we defined what an orchestrator is, what the differences between orchestration and automation, and how orchestration can help you to automate your workflows.
+In a recent [blog post](./2024-09-18-what-is-an-orchestrator.md), we defined what an orchestrator is, the differences between orchestration and automation, and how orchestration can help you to automate your workflows.

 Now, it's time to answer the question: when should you choose an orchestrator over a CI/CD solution?
+Both have overlapping functionality so how do you decide which one is best for your job?

-In this article, we'll explore what CI/CD tools are, dive into some of the most popular ones, and see how Kestra brings something unique to the table.
-In particular, we'll also provide a deep comparison between Kestra and Jenkins.
+In this article, we'll explore what CI/CD tools are, dive into some of the most popular ones, and look at what Kestra brings to the table.
+In particular, we'll also provide a deeper comparison between Kestra and Jenkins.

 ## What Are CI/CD Tools?
-Before comparing CI/CD tools, let's describe what they are.
+Before comparing CI/CD tools, let's first define what is a CI/CD tool.

 CI/CD tools are software applications that automate the processes of integrating code changes (Continuous Integration) and deploying applications (Continuous Deployment) to production environments.
 They help teams collaborate effectively by automating builds, tests, and deployments, ensuring that new features and bug fixes are delivered quickly and reliably.

+By automating these steps, CI/CD tools reduce the reliance on manual intervention, which not only accelerates the development cycle but also minimizes the potential for human error.
+Automation, in fact, ensures that deployments are consistent and repeatable, eliminating mistakes that can occur when developers have to remember and execute complex sequences manually.

 In particular, CI/CD tools are designed to: